top of page

 • Open to students in grades 9–12 who attend accredited Christian high schools in the United States, and to home-educated Christian students.
 Students outside the United States may be eligible with approval from the Zenger House board of directors.

 • Submissions must be original journalistic works (articles, podcasts, or videos) produced individually or in small teams of up to three students.
+Zenger House prohibits the use of AI for any part of content creation, from ideation to execution.

 • Entries should demonstrate on-the-ground reporting, sensory detail, and alignment with Zenger House’s principles of biblical objectivity.